hazardfn/ConSim/README.md

  **ShortDescription**: A short description of the task, printed above the long one in ConSim.

- **allowedCommands**: A list of allowed commands out of the ones the modules provide.
+ **allowedCommands**: A list of allowed commands out of the ones the modules provides (set above).
 Empty implies all are allowed.

  **commandToTask**: Set to true if your expected result analysis is on the command itself as opposed to the output.